innaiivanova/AIExpert/README.md

 The AIExpert is an AI online learning platform, that deploys AI methods to teach AI and enables learning AI concepts by playing games.
 #AI #gamification #education #Building AI course project
+This project was inspired by my participation on the online learning platform Elements of AI. (https://www.elementsofai.com)

 ### Background